 Compassionate Letter Writing - 10 Step Guide

-There are lots of different ways to write a compassionate letter, so the below guide is just one way of doing this.
+There are lots of different ways to do compassionate letter writing, so the below guide is just one way of doing this.
 Don’t worry too much at this stage if you get stuck at one of the steps, it’s ok to move on to the next one (it can feel a little overwhelming to look at all ten steps, so if it’s easier, write the letter in a general non-guided way first, and then return to this at a later stage).

 Step 1: Engage your compassionate mind

-As we explored in the session, the first step of letter writing involves helping you to connect with a part of you that is going to write the letter – your compassionate self.
+The first step of compassionate letter writing involves helping you to connect with a part of you that is going to write the letter – your compassionate self.
 Now, you can also choose to write these letters from the perspective of your ideal compassionate other, but for the purposes of this letter, we are going to focus upon doing this from your compassionate self.

 To do this, first find a quiet place to sit, and, with an upright body posture, spend a few moments mindfully connecting with your soothing rhythm breathing.
 When you feel ready, spend a little time connecting with the qualities of your ideal compassionate self – caring-commitment, wisdom and strength.
 As you feel connect, open your eyes and begin to write the letter, guided by the below prompts.
 Check in with yourself at various stages to see if you are still connected with your compassionate self.